atri45/atri45/README.md

 - 👋 Hi, I'm Zhang Zijian（张梓健）🐑 @atri45
 - 🌱 I’m currently an undergraduate student（2021grade） at Chongqing University🏫
-- 🔭 I’m currently working on START-Lab @ST-Lab
+- 🔭 I’m currently working on START-Lab @ST-Lab, studying on data mining and spatiotemporal data querying
-- 👍 I share some learning materials in my repository
+- 👍 I share some learning resources in my repository@CQU_CS_learning_resources
 - 🥰 Hope to make more friends
 - 📫 How to reach me:
      - 🐧QQ: 1660696144